Jach/anansi/README.md

 * anansi
 * anansi/test
 * anansi/example
+* anansi/web-test

 The `anansi` system creates the following packages and exported symbols:

 * `com.thejach.anansi`
     * `limiter` -- the general limiter class
-    * `make-limiter` -- optional wrapper constructor around `make-instance`
+    * `make-limiter` -- an optional wrapper constructor around `make-instance`
         * Allows for 5 keyword options: `:computation` (your zero-argument function), `:constant-runtime` (fixed time of execution), `:jitter` (random max of extra jitter time), `:concurrency` (how many computations can run at once), and `:max-wait` (how long a computation can wait before starting to run)
-    * `compute` -- core method to call which may or may not invoke the underlying computation function, but will execute in fixed constant-runtime+jitter regardless
+    * `compute` -- the core method to call which may or may not invoke the underlying computation function, but will execute in fixed constant-runtime+jitter regardless
         * Takes two optional parameters: `override-computation` is a function that will be called instead of the underlying computation (if given) stored at object creation time; `immediately-wait?` will result in the call sleeping for the expected constant-runtime+jitter duration without doing anything else.
+        * Besides the `override-computation` argument, you can also customize or change the underlying computation with the `.computation` accessor, or the
+          `with-computation` macro.
-    * `compute-result` -- result struct returned by `compute`, with the following 3 accessors:
+    * `compute-result` -- the result struct returned by `compute`, with the following 3 accessors:
         * `compute-result-underlying-finished?` -- true only if the underlying function was successfully called
         * `compute-result-underlying-result` -- if the underlying function was called, this is the value that was returned
         * `compute-result-final-status` -- a keyword, will be `:succeeded` if `underlying-finished?` is true, otherwise will be some other keyword indicating a failure reason.
     * `login-rate-limiter` -- a further specialized version of the general limiter class with options for banning IPs or locking out user ids if compute (login) attempts are too frequent.
-    * `make-login-rate-limiter` -- optional wrapper constructor around `make-instance`
+    * `make-login-rate-limiter` -- an optional wrapper constructor around `make-instance`
         * Besides the keys to `make-limiter`, allows for 5 other options: `:max-attempts-per-minute` (rate that if exceeded results in an IP ban), `:ban-duration-minutes` (how long an IP ban lasts), `:max-user-failures-per-minute` (rate of attempts by any IP against a particular user id before that user id is locked out), `:lock-user-duration-minutes` (how long a user id can be locked out), `:cleanup-interval-minutes` (how often a background maintenance thread runs to manage unbanning/unlocking tasks and keep the records from growing without bound)
-    * `verify-login` -- core method to call, takes additional required arguments `user-key` and `ip`.
+    * `verify-login` -- the core method to call, takes additional required arguments `user-key` and `ip`.
 Invokes the underlying `compute` if and only if the given arguments aren't for a banned ip or locked user.
         * If the given `user-key` and `ip` are both `nil`, then this behaves the same as `compute`.
 You can leave just one `nil` to only get the other's behavior.
         * Takes two optional parameters: `override-computation` is again a function that will be used instead of any stored underlying function;
           `drop-immediately?` when true will result in the function call returning immediately for a banned user or locked account instead of continuing to sleep for the constant-runtime+jitter duration.
+    * `.registry` -- a registry of Prometheus metrics (themselves available with `.stored-metrics`) associated with the limiter object.
+    * `*logger*` -- a function taking a log level and message string, expected to be `setf`'d by application code to receive various log messages from this library into the application's preferred logging framework.

 ## Example